Corey-Solomon/Azure-Terraform-Infrastructure-Provision/README.md

  ### 4. Azure Provider: <br/>
 ![Alt Text](images/example1.png) <br/>
 Inserted in the Azure provider.
 What the Azure provider does is allows Terraform to communicate with the Azure API.
-That's how Terraform Knows how to deploy resources.
+That's how Terraform knows how to deploy resources.
 I am administrating this procedure using the Azure CLI.

-### 5. terraform init: <br/>
+### 5. Terraform init: <br/>
 ![Alt Text](images/example2.png) <br/>
-ran the "terraform init" command to initialized the backend.
-The backend is a local backend which meants that my terraform state where everything is stored will be stored here.
+Ran the "terraform init" command to initialize the backend.
+The backend is a local backend which means that my terraform state where everything is stored will be stored here.

-### 6. Deploying a reosurce group: <br/>
+### 6. Deploying a resource group: <br/>
 ![Alt Text](images/example3.png) <br/>
 Learned how to use “Terraform plan” to view changes made before I use “terraform apply”.
-In the figure above, I am deploying a resource group called “terraform-rg” into Azure in the East Us region.
+In the figure above, I am deploying a resource group called “terraform-rg” into Azure in the East US region.